Under the Affordable Care Act (ACA), small employers—those with 1 to 50 full-time equivalent employees—can offer small group health insurance.

 You may want to review the benchmark plan in your state to see how EHBs are defined, along with any other state required benefits.

 The benchmark plan may or may not be a metal level plan.
-However, once you know the requirements for your state’s EHBs, you’ll be better able to compare health plans that may include additional coverage or benefits.
-This will help you decide if a plan’s coverage is worth any additional costs.
+However, once you know the requirements for your state’s EHBs, you’ll be better able to compare health plans that may include additional coverage or benefits, alongside the lower cost for them.
+This will help you decide if a plan’s coverage is worth any additional expenses.

 Can I choose more than one type of metal plan?